 Another option, or addition to my last recommendation, would be to make some salted caramel to drizzle on top.
 I have my recipe here which is so easy to make.
 You could also add chocolate ganache or fresh berries on top.

-How to store your cake
+How to store flourless olive oil chocolate cake

 To be honest, this cake does not stick around long!
 Since it’s not too sweet, you’ll keep going back for more slices.
 But if you have any leftovers, it’s best to keep it in an air tight container in the fridge.
 It will keep there for up to 5 days.